jonaspleyer/cellular_raza/cellular_raza-homepage/content/publications/_index.md

 prev: /
 ---

+We are eagerly moving forwards to get `cellular_raza` published.
-To cite `cellular_raza`, please use the following paper:
+If you want to cite us now, please use our git repository:

 [github.com/jonaspleyer/cellular_raza](https://github.com/jonaspleyer/cellular_raza)